GPT-2 – Language Models are Unsupervised Multitask Learners

 DatasetInfo(description='', citation='', homepage='', license='', features={'text': Value(dtype='string', id=None), 'label': ClassLabel(names=['neg', 'pos'], id=None)}, post_processed=None, supervised_keys=None, task_templates=None, builder_name='parquet', dataset_name='imdb', config_name='plain_text', version=0.0.0, splits={'train': SplitInfo(name='train', num_bytes=33435948, num_examples=25000, shard_lengths=None, dataset_name='imdb'), 'test': SplitInfo(name='test', num_bytes=32653810, num_examples=25000, shard_lengths=None, dataset_name='imdb'), 'unsupervised': SplitInfo(name='unsupervised', num_bytes=67113044, num_examples=50000, shard_lengths=None, dataset_name='imdb')}, download_checksums={'hf://datasets/imdb@e6281661ce1c48d982bc483cf8a173c1bbeb5d31/plain_text/train-00000-of-00001.parquet': {'num_bytes': 20979968, 'checksum': None}, 'hf://datasets/imdb@e6281661ce1c48d982bc483cf8a173c1bbeb5d31/plain_text/test-00000-of-00001.parquet': {'num_bytes': 20470363, 'checksum': None}, 'hf://datasets/imdb@e6281661ce1c48d982bc483cf8a173c1bbeb5d31/plain_text/unsupervised-00000-of-00001.parquet': {'num_bytes': 41996509, 'checksum': None}}, download_size=83446840, post_processing_size=None, dataset_size=133202802, size_in_bytes=216649642)

-Let's take a look at the features of this dataset
+Let's take a look at the features this dataset has.

 dataset["train"].info.features